sarahseewhy/tech-culture-resources/resources.md

 ## Getting Started

-Peruse the document at your leisure.
+Peruse the repo at your leisure.

 ### Prerequisites